State and royal cars of the United Kingdom: George V

+George V and Queen Mary in one of the 1931 Daimler state limousines, in 1932.

 In October 1930, in the midst of the Great Depression, it was announced that the King and Queen had placed an order for no fewer than five new Double-Six Daimlers as part of their desire 'to stimulate British industry, which is passing through difficult times' and to 'help unemployment during the winter months'.
 Delivered six months later were three 40-50 hp limousines (two to replace the 1924 No.1 and No.2 State Cars, one for the use of the Queen) and two 30-40 hp 'enclosed limousines', one for the King, the other (painted green) for the Queen.
 All five were fitted with Daimler's cutting-edge new fluid flywheel transmission system; the following year the two 1924 Shooting Brakes were retrofitted with the same assemblies.
 In 1934 one of the new limousines was used for the first time to convey the monarch to the State Opening of Parliament, excessive fog preventing the customary use of the Gold State Coach on this occasion.

 Queen Mary's 1935 Daimler Double-Six Limousine, used by her up until her death in 1953; now in the Coventry Transport Museum.

 In April 1935, to mark the King's Silver Jubilee, a new State Car, a bespoke Double-Six 40/50 hp Enclosed Limousine, was purchased for the King.
 A few months later a virtually identical car was purchased for the Queen; this replaced her 1931 40-50 hp limousine, and she transferred her number plate (XE 7432) to the new car from the old.

-Six months later King George V died.
+Six months later, King George V died.
 The Mews at that time is said to have housed ten Daimlers: five State limousines, the King's 'private Brougham', the Queen's two cars (her limousine and her personal car) and a pair of 'Household cars'.
 George V was succeeded by his eldest son, who assumed the regnal name Edward VIII.